aces/Loris/modules/redcap/README.md

 - have a database definition i.e. in test_names, session, test_battery tables.
 - have a started visit, with a populated battery.
 - have a visit that corresponds to a REDCap event name.

+## REDCap instrument naming

+Because the REDCap module imports REDCap instruments as LORIS LINST instruments, REDCap instruments must adhere to a few naming requirements to be LINST-compatible:
+- A field name should not finish with `_status`.